MicrosoftDocs/SupportArticles-docs/support/sql/admin/configure-permissions-access-remote-data.md

 1. Open SQL Server Enterprise Manager, and then click to select the **Security** folder of the server in question.
 2. Right-click the **Linked Servers** entry, and then click **New Linked Server**.
 3. Click to select the OLE DB provider you want to use, and then click the **Provider Options** button.
-4. Scroll down and select the **Disallow adhoc access** property check box.
+4. Scroll down and select the **Disallow adhoc access** property checkbox.
 Continue to finish the creation of your linked server entry.

 ## Manually modify the registry, and add the `DisallowAdHocAccess` value